 Franco should look at the still image in this post.
 It’s an overlapp during a fade from one shot to another.
 This is an area where I tend to function, it’s the zone in which my films exist.
 The overlap is everything.
 Because the image here is a damn good one.
 But did Franco notice it?
 I’m not sure, and in this kind of film I have to be sure.
 It’s got to be not an accident.

 I don’t think Franco has quite enough balls to get this film made.
 But he tried.
 He admires a way of working and it shows.
 He’s in a club and he wants to prove himself.
 I like that, because after all it’s experimental anyway.
 The whole point is to reach and miss and reach again.
 Only nice boys smoke pot, Mr. Franco.
-The badass son of a bitch artists never waste that kind of time.
+The artists never waste that kind of time.
 They’re too busy killing with their cameras.